microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/4-import-and-clean-data.md

 Let's start by downloading all of the rock image data and putting it into the same folder that your Jupyter Notebooks file is in.
 Go to [this Azure Blob storage](https://portal.azure.com/#blade/Microsoft_Azure_Storage/ContainerMenuBlade/overview/storageAccountId/%2Fsubscriptions%2F4c3c2dd8-b391-4b47-9ba2-57f760bf278c%2FresourceGroups%2FNASA-Learn%2Fproviders%2FMicrosoft.Storage%2FstorageAccounts%2Fnasadata/path/nasarocks/etag/%220x8D817FE9313AD8B%22/defaultEncryptionScope/%24account-encryption-key/denyEncryptionScopeOverride//defaultId//publicAccessVal/Container) and download the `Data.zip` folder.
 Unzip it and put it in the same folder as your Jupyter Notebooks file.

 Since the the rock images come in different sizes (small, medium, large), we will crop all images to transform them into the same size (224*224 pixels).
+We need to resize all the images because computers expect images to be all same size, otherwise they get confused about differences in sizes.

-Additionally, at the bottom of this code block you can see that are separating the data into a training variable and a testing variable.
+Additionally, at the bottom of this code you can see that are separating the data into a training variable and a testing variable.

 ```python
 # telling the machine what folder contains the image data